ArthurGareginyan/my-custom-functions/CONTRIBUTING.md

 ([how to create a pull request](https://help.github.com/articles/fork-a-repo)).
   Don't put more than one feature/fix in a single pull request.

-By contributing code to "My Custom Functions" you
+By contributing code to "My Custom Functions" you:

  - agree to license the contributed code under [GNU GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.html).